Saifee Burhani Upliftment Trust

 Saifee Burhani Upliftment Trust (SBUT) is a non-profit organization established in 2009 to undertake one of urban India's largest makeover projects of sheer magnitude and impacting around 20,000 people.

-The redevelopment project was, envisioned by 52nd Dā'ī al-Mutlaq of Dawoodi Bohras community, Mohammed Burhanuddin.
+The redevelopment project was, envisioned by 52nd Da'i al-Mutlaq of Dawoodi Bohras community, Mohammed Burhanuddin.
 Today, the redevelopment of Bhendi Bazaar continues under the guidance of 53rd Da'i al-Mutlaq.

 The project spans over an area of 16.5 acres comprising decrepit buildings, 3,200 families, and 1,250 shops.
 It is transforming into a modern and elaborate sustainable development embodying 11 new towers, wider roads, modern infrastructure, open spaces, commercial areas, among others.
 Of the total 3,200 families covered in the project, nearly all families have vacated their premises to facilitate the ambitious construction work.

 In 2019, the first phase of the project was completed with the construction of the high-rise Al Sa’adah Towers.

 As of February 2021, after completing the Phase 1 work of the Bhendi Bazar redevelopment project, the SBUT has initiated the Phase 2 construction work.

+Syedna Mufaddal Saifuddin inaugurated the newly reconstructed Saifee Masjid and its complex on the eve of the Mawlid in September 2023.
+This complex known as Sector 1 was demolished and redeveloped with modern sustainable amenities and a commercial shopping arcade.